gleechi/gleechi.github.io/pages/1.1.0/unity/unity_vgonboarding_task7.md

 #### Interaction behaviors wanted

-* We want to assemble a set of objects (chain loops in this example) into a chain connected through VG joint (used {% include tooltip.html tooltip="Cone" text="cone" %} joint), while able to freely determine who is parent and who is child.
+* We want to assemble a set of objects (chain loops in this example) into a chain connected through VG joint (used {% include tooltip.html tooltip="Cone" text="cone" %} joint), while able to freely determine who is the parent and who is the child.

-#### Tips for VR developers

-* VG_Articulation support creating constrained joints on non-{% include tooltip.html tooltip="PhysicalObject" text="physical object" %}.
-* When VG joint is changed through [ChangeObjectJoint](virtualgrasp_unityapi.1.1.0.html#changeobjectjoint) or [RecoverObjectJoint](virtualgrasp_unityapi.1.1.0.html#vg_controllerrecoverobjectjoint) VG internally handles remove and recover Rigidbody (see page [physical object joint change](unity_component_vgarticulation.1.1.0.html#physical-object-joint-change)).

 ### Solution